 Over the past ten years, k629, a place-branding consultancy, has developed a database of more than 5,000 place brands.
 From that data source, they have found that only 14% of place brands continue a year from launch.
 They estimate nearly $75 million has been spent on failed place brands.
 So, the obvious question is: “Why the success rate is so low?”
 I believe there are two answers to this question.
 Let’s start with the mistakes that consultants make…

-Third mistake of consultants is to spend too much time trying to fix things, and too little time promoting the good things.
-As Diana Whitney and Amanda Trosten-Bloom mentions in The Transforming Leader “communities move in the direction of what they study, what they focus on, and what they talk about with regulatory.
+The third mistake of consultants is to spend too much time trying to fix things, and too little time promoting the good stuff.
+As Diana Whitney and Amanda Trosten-Bloom mention in The Transforming Leader “communities move in the direction of what they study, what they focus on, and what they talk about with regulatory.
 Therefore, consultants should focus on what “gives life” to an organization when they are at their best.
 They should study the root causes of success rather than the root causes of failure.”
-This line of thinking is called “appreciative inquiry” and unfortunately it is rarely used.
+This line of thinking is called “appreciative inquiry, ” and unfortunately, it is rarely used.

 If you’ve liked this article, please share it by clicking by hitting one of the share buttons below.